Barksdale Resources (CVE:BRO) Trading 29% Higher – Should You Buy?

-Barksdale Resources Corp.
-(CVE:BRO – Get Free Report)’s share price was up 29% during trading on Wednesday .
-The stock traded as high as C$0.20 and last traded at C$0.20.
-Approximately 486,900 shares were traded during mid-day trading, an increase of 12% from the average daily volume of 434,111 shares.
+Shares of Barksdale Resources Corp.
+(CVE:BRO – Get Free Report) rose 29% on Thursday .
+The company traded as high as C$0.20 and last traded at C$0.20.
+Approximately 486,900 shares changed hands during mid-day trading, an increase of 12% from the average daily volume of 434,111 shares.
 The stock had previously closed at C$0.16.

 Barksdale Resources Trading Up 29.0%